 The meat literally felt like it was melting in our mouths!
 You hear the stories about how good steak is here, but until you try it for yourself you can’t truly know know how good it is.

-A couple key differences are that most Argentinian’s prefer their steaks well done, and it also can be ordered with salsa or chimichurri on top.
-Once we sampled our fair share of steaks around the country we do have to say that Buenos Aires has overall the best food in Argentina!
+A couple key differences are that most Argentinian’s prefer steak well done, and it also can be ordered with salsa or chimichurri on top.
+Once we sampled our fair share of steaks around the country, we do have to say that Buenos Aires has overall the best food in Argentina!

 One of the things we love most about typical food in Argentina is that there is so much more waiting for us on our next visit.
 Do you have any recommendations for the best food in Argentina?
 Share your favorite dish in the comments!